 How do you do that?

-Once you have undergone a deep research for identifying the state of awareness of your visitors you can figure out what content they require.
-It can be done by doing customer surveys, asking them for feedbacks and conducting interviews.
+Once you have undergone in-depth research for identifying the state of awareness of your visitors, you can figure out what content they require.
+It can be done by doing customer surveys, asking them for feedback, and conducting interviews.

 As a marketer, you should know how a visitor behaves on your page.
-The analytical tools provide much accurate data about it but why shouldn’t you ask your customers a few questions including their interests, challenges, etc.
+The analytical tools provide more accurate data about it, but why shouldn’t you ask your customers a few questions, including their interests, challenges, etc.

-Not only the current or previous customers but the prospects also fill your survey and give their feedbacks.
+Not only the current or previous customers but the prospects also fill your survey and give their feedback.

 But the most crucial part of this step is the list of questions you want to ask the people.